sati5M/GoKarts/README.md

-GoKarts script for FiveM made by sati
+GoKarts script for FiveM made by sati.
+The resmon for this script is 0.02-0.4ms when idle/next to marker.
+While the race is ongoing, it is 0.05-0.07ms.
+To reduce this, feel free to remove all the drawAdvancedNativeText's used as this increases resmon by 0.01-0.03.

 𝐅𝐀𝐐: